zhouxiaopang-9675/netbox/docs/integrations/rest-api.md

 ### Related Objects

-Related objects (e.g. `ForeignKey` fields) are represented using nested serializers.
-A nested serializer provides a minimal representation of an object, including only its direct URL and enough information to display the object to a user.
+Related objects (e.g. `ForeignKey` fields) are included using nested brief representations.
+This is a minimal representation of an object, including only its direct URL and enough information to display the object to a user.
 When performing write API actions (`POST`, `PUT`, and `PATCH`), related objects may be specified by either numeric ID (primary key), or by a set of attributes sufficiently unique to return the desired object.

 For example, when creating a new device, its rack can be specified by NetBox ID (PK):